ashfaaqrifath/Speechtron/README.md

 # Speechtron
-A simple text to speech program written in python using the pyttsx3 module that narrates any text entered by the user or reading a file entered by the user.
-Audio files of the narration can be saved in mp3 format.
+Speechtron is a text to speech narrator written in python with GUI integrated.
+It can browse for files or take input from the user for narration and save audio files of the narration if the user wants to.

 ## Coded by💻